golden75/prokaryote_RNASeq/README.md

 The converted reads are located in the <code>/UCHC/LABS/CBC/Tutorials/Listeria/raw_data</code>.
 The script used is located at: <code>/UCHC/LABS/CBC/Tutorials/Listeria/raw_data/sra_download.sh</code> Please note that this directory is write protected, meaning that the script will need to be run from a different directory.
 This is also the case for all scripts referenced throughout this tutorial - copy the scripts to a different directory before running them!

 Since the fastqdump operation can be resource intensive, we will be submitting this script as a job to the cluster.
 Before doing so, replace the email in the line: <code><span style="color: #0000ff;">#SBATCH --mail-user= firstname.lastname@uconn.edu</span></code> with your own email.
 Then submit the script with the <code><span style="color: #339966;">sbatch</span></code> command:
+<pre style="color: silver; background: black;"> sbatch sra_download.sh </pre>

+For more information on using the Xanadu cluster and SLURM please refer to our tutorial on <a href="https://bioinformatics.uconn.edu/resources-and-events/tutorials/xanadu/">Understanding the Xanadu HPC Resource</a>